 Fast-paced, high-adrenaline and enormous fun, basketball is a demanding sport that requires commitment and dedication from its players.
 The right footwear can make a noticeable difference to performance, as well as increasing levels of comfort and helping to reduce the risk of injury.
-With so many types of basketball shoes on the market, working out which one is going to be right for your specific needs can be a challenge.
+With so many types of outdoor basketball shoes on the market, working out which one is going to be right for your specific needs can be a challenge.
 We’re here to help!
-At And1 Australia we have a leading collection of basketball shoes Australia loves.
+At And1 Australia, we have a leading collection of basketball shoes Australia loves.
 Take a look at our guide to selecting good outdoor basketball shoes, no matter what your style or level of play.
-We consider variables such as comfort, support, styling, traction and other factors that can determine which shoe is going to give you the best results on the court.
+We consider variables such as comfort, support, styling, traction and other factors that can help you find your best outdoor basketball shoes 2021.

 Ankle support – hi-top, mid-top or low-top